 Through the partnership, the four organizations will work together to promote the HOOXI campaign, and collaborate to spread the GHG reduction campaign initiatives in Gangwon Province.
 The initiatives are proposed after extensive research in the fields of carbon emission and greenhouse gas.

-Gangwon Province is the strategic partner for the HOOXI campaign as it is the city’s leading institution that fosters an eco-friendly, low-carbon, and energy-future industry.
-Currently, the government is promoting developments in the transportation, tourism, and manufacturing industries, as well as establishing the production of industrial parks.
+Gangwon Province is the strategic partner for the HOOXI campaign as it is the country’s leading institution that fosters an eco-friendly, low-carbon, and energy-future industry.
+Currently, the provincial government is promoting developments in the transportation, tourism, and manufacturing industries, as well as establishing the production of industrial parks.